iivanoo/covid-apps-observer/data/data_us/reports/resources/jhu.edu.JohnsHopkinsCOVIDControl___3.3/report.md

 > I cannot enter any data to start my profile.
 I keep getting an error that something went wrong.<br> :date: __2020-08-30 23:15:14__

 > Latest version is broken.
 It used to work, but now it tells me I am offline All the time Android<br> :date: __2020-06-30 04:44:57__

-> The temperature starts at 97, mine is 96.3.
-After I put it in as 97, I kept getting notices to input my temperature.
-So, I am deleting the app.<br> :date: __2020-05-01 18:48:49__